-Zachary Watterson was born in New York City.
-His short stories appear or are forthcoming in Chicago Quarterly Review, River Styx, Commentary Magazine’s Summer Fiction, and The Salt River Review.
+Zachary Watterson’s stories appear in Chicago Quarterly Review, River Styx, and Commentary’s Summer Fiction.
 His essays appear in The Paris Review Daily, The Massachusetts Review, Post Road, Glimmer Train’s Writers Ask, The Stranger, Litro, American Short Fiction online, and the W.W.
-Norton anthology named Inheriting the War: Poetry and Prose By Descendants of Vietnam Veterans and Refugees.
-His work has received a nomination for New Stories from the Midwest, as well as a Pushcart Prize nomination, and a Notable Essay listed in Best American Essays.
-He is the recipient of fellowships from the Elizabeth George Foundation, the Jentel Arts Foundation, and the Bread Loaf Writers’ Conference.
-He earned an MFA from the University of Washington, where he received the Richard Blessing Award and the Eugene Van Buren Prize for Fiction.
-Watterson taught writing and theater in prisons and jails in Michigan and Washington for ten years.
-To support his writing life, and his family, he earns a living in stone masonry.
+Norton anthology called Inheriting the War: Poetry and Prose By Descendants of Vietnam Veterans and Refugees.
+His work has received a Pushcart Prize nomination, and has been honored in the Best American Essays series.
+He is the recipient of fellowships from the Elizabeth George Foundation and the Jentel Arts Foundation and work-study scholarships to the Bread Loaf Writers’ Conference.
+He holds an MFA in fiction from the University of Washington, where he received the Richard Blessing Award and the Eugene Van Buren Prize for Fiction.
+An audio documentary he coproduced is a Finalist for The Missouri Review’s 2021 Miller Audio Prize.

 - Publisher's Weekly calls Inheriting the War a "penetrating and powerful collection [that] brings together some of the most talented, haunted voices of those affected by the Vietnam War."
 Read the review here.

 - The essay "Finding Home After the Vietnam War" appears as "A Soundtrack of the War" in the W.W.
 Norton anthology, Inheriting the War: Poetry and Prose by Descendants of Vietnam Veterans and Refugees.

 - The essay "Finding Home After the Vietnam War"appears in The Paris Review Daily ahead of its publication in the W.W.
 Norton anthology.